Startup School will soon be in session at Y Combinator

 Home care marketplace HomeTouch quietly picks up backing from 500 Startups, launches UK-wide

-Whether you swear by Both Sides of the Table or Zero to One, there’s no denying that Y Combinator knows a thing or two about starting companies.
-Today, the accelerator is Improving upon its Fall 2014 Stanford course, How to Start a Startup, with a larger scale online course called Startup School.
+Y Combinator is Improving upon its Fall 2014 Stanford course, How to Start a Startup, with a larger scale online course called Startup School.
+Whether you swear by startup bibles like Both Sides of the Table or Zero to One, there’s no denying that Y Combinator, now having backed over 900 startups, has a tip or two to share about starting companies.

 The ten week class is a composite of lectures, class office hours and group office hours.
 YC is targeting current startup founding teams with the class, but you can always just watch the lectures as an observer.
 Startup School will be recorded at Stanford and feature speakers who played major roles at companies like WhatsApp, Stripe, Reddit, Quora, Facebook and Twitch.